SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-plus-ingress.md

 ```

 6. Install the Alerts:
-   1. Navigate to the package directory **terraform-sumologic-sumo-logic-monitor/monitor_packages/nginx-plus-ingress/** and run **terraform init.** This will initialize Terraform and will download the required components.
+   1. Navigate to the package directory **terraform-sumologic-sumo-logic-monitor/monitor_packages/nginx-plus-ingress/** and run `terraform init`.
+This will initialize Terraform and will download the required components.
    2. Run `terraform plan` to view the monitors resources which will be created/modified by Terraform.
    3. Run `terraform apply`.
 7. Post Installation steps: If you haven’t enabled alerts and/or configured notifications via the terraform procedure outlined above, we highly recommend enabling alerts of interest and configuring each enabled alert to send notifications to other people or services.
 This is detailed in [Step 4](/docs/alerts/monitors#add-a-monitor).

-There are limits to how many alerts can be enabled - please see the[ Alerts FAQ](/docs/alerts/monitors/monitor-faq.md).
+There are limits to how many alerts can be enabled.
+See the [Alerts FAQ](/docs/alerts/monitors/monitor-faq.md).

 ## Installing the Nginx Plus Ingress app